 Every new sport can be intimidating if you’ve never tried it, but you have to start somewhere.
-That’s why we’ve compiled the top 10 tips for snowshoe first timers.
+That’s why we’ve compiled the top 10 tips for snowshoe first-timers.
 With these handy morsels of advice, the trail to becoming an experienced snowshoer just got easier.

-Not only is it essential that there is snow on the ground, you should be aware of the forecast before you go out so you can be prepared.
-You may find that the best time to snowshoe is right after a snow storm has cleared through and the sun is shining and it’s a bit warmer.
+Not only is it essential that there is snow on the ground, but you should also be aware of the forecast before you go out so you can be prepared.
+Snowshoeing is best in powder or freshly fallen snow.
+You may find that the best time to snowshoe is right after a snowstorm has cleared through and the sun is shining and it’s a bit warmer.
 Checking the weather forecast will help you be aware of what the day will bring so you can make sure you’re not wandering into a threatening situation (storms come fast and it’s easy to get lost when the world turns white).

 Snowshoeing is one of the most exciting and fun ways to explore the winter, but it’s cold out there!
 Make sure you are prepared with the correct clothing for your outing.
 Dress in layers, you can always take off extra clothing if you get too warm, but don’t get caught in a situation where you might be wishing for a heavier jacket.
 Always have a pair of gloves or mittens, wool socks, waterproof boots, a hat that covers your ears, waterproof pants, a waterproof jacket, and sunglasses as snow in the sunlight is intensely bright.

 *Special Note: Beware of cotton!
 There’s a reason the boy scouts say “cotton kills.”
 Clothing keeps you warm by trapping warm air near your skin.
 When cotton gets wet, it ceases to trap the warm air and any cotton clothing touching your skin will absorb your sweat like a sponge.
 If the air is colder than your body temperature, you’ll feel cold because your cotton clothing is saturated and no longer providing any insulation.
 This can lead to disorientation, hypothermia and even death.
 Your best bet is to stick to wicking fabrics, these move water from wet areas to dry ones, something that cotton does not do.

 The best way to get started is to rent a pair from a local sporting goods store or resort rental shop.
 Most daily rentals run from $10-25 a day and they will outfit you with snowshoes and poles.
 Make sure to take the poles or even just use your ski poles.
 These help your balance, act as a brake when you are descending a hill, help you climb over logs, streams, etc., and help you pull out of powder should you fall over or lose your footing.